King Arthur in comics: Marvel Comics

 King Arthur has appeared in Marvel Comics' comic books various times.
 Examples include the Black Knight and Captain Britain comic book series.
 The first version of Arthur Pendragon was in Black Knight #1 (May 1955) by Stan Lee and Joe Maneely.
 Captain Britain got his superpowers from the Arthurian magician Merlyn and his daughter Roma, not attested in the original legends.

+King Arthur (Marvel Comics) in other media

+King Arthur appears as an unlockable playable character in Lego Marvel Super Heroes 2, voiced by Cian Berry.